Your Athlete and Races

 - Have skis race ready - tuned & waxed

-- Know where/when to meet your coach for course inspection after you have your bib and ready to ski.
+- Know where/when to meet your coach for course inspection after you have picked up your bib

 - Get a good night's sleep and plan to arrive early